SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

-                                        So take care using this and consider in your experiments (see below) which order you want to draw your effects.&nbsp; There are a couple of ways to handle this more programmatically, like adding a sort to the Pool class based on an attribute in the emitter, but this would not give you as much flexibility as you might think.
+                                        So take care using this and consider in your experiments (see below) which order you want to draw your effects.
+There are a couple of ways to handle this more programmatically, like adding a sort to the Pool class based on an attribute in the emitter, but this would not give you as much flexibility as you might think.